HMS Magnificent (1894): Service history

-World War I
+First World War

-During a precautionary mobilization of the fleet immediately prior to the outbreak of World War I, Magnificent and her sister ships Hannibal, Mars, and Victorious on 27 July 1914 formed the 9th Battle Squadron, subordinate to the Admiral of Patrols and stationed at the Humber.
+During a precautionary mobilisation of the fleet immediately prior to the outbreak of First World War, Magnificent and her sister ships Hannibal, Mars, and Victorious on 27 July 1914 formed the 9th Battle Squadron, subordinate to the Admiral of Patrols and stationed at the Humber.
 Magnificent served as guard ship at the Humber.
-World War I began while she was stationed there.
+The war began while she was stationed there.
 On 7 August 1914, the 9th Battle Squadron was dissolved, and Magnificent and Hannibal transferred to Scapa Flow to reinforce the defences of the anchorage of the Grand Fleet there, becoming a guard ship at Scapa Flow.
 The Majestic-class ships were by then the oldest and least effective battleships in service in the Royal Navy.
 The first-class protected cruiser Crescent relieved Magnificent of guard ship duty on 16 February 1915, at which point Magnificent was paid off.

 Later in February 1915, Magnificent arrived at Belfast to be disarmed.
 In March and April 1915, all of her 12-inch guns and all except for four of her 6-inch guns were removed.
 Her 12-inch guns were taken to arm the new Lord Clive-class monitors General Craufurd and Prince Eugene.
 After she was disarmed, Magnificent was laid up at Loch Goil in April 1915.
 On 9 September 1915, Magnificent was recommissioned to serve along with her similarly disarmed sister ships Hannibal and Mars as a troopship for the Dardanelles campaign.
 The three former battleships departed the United Kingdom on this duty on 22 September 1915, arriving at Mudros on 7 October 1915.
 On 18 December 1915 and 19 December 1915, Magnificent took part in the evacuation of Allied troops from Suvla Bay.
 She departed the Dardanelles in February 1916 after the conclusion of the campaign and returned to England, where she was paid off at Devonport on 3 March 1916.

 Magnificent remained at Devonport until August 1917, serving as an overflow ship.
 In August 1917, she began a refit at Harland & Wolff in Belfast for conversion to an ammunition ship.
 When her refit was completed in October 1918, she was transferred to Rosyth for service as an ammunition store ship.
 Magnificent was placed on the disposal list on 4 February 1920, but continued to serve as an ammunition store ship at Rosyth until April 1921.
 She was sold for scrapping on 9 May 1921.
 Scrapping began at Thos.
 W. Ward Inverkeithing the following year.